A Highly Efficient Adaptive-Sieving-Based Algorithm for the High-Dimensional Rank Lasso Problem: Introduction

 \section{Introduction}

 In this paper, we will design a highly efficient and robust algorithm for solving the convex composite optimization problems including the following high-dimensional rank lasso (hdr lasso) problem

-where $h:\mathcal{Y}\to\Re$ is a nonsmooth convex function, $A:\ \mathcal{X}\to \mathcal{Y}$ is a linear map whose adjoint is denoted as $A^*$, and $\lambda>0$ is a given data.
+where $h\ :\ \mathcal{Y}\to\Re$ is a nonsmooth convex function, $A\ :\ \mathcal{X}\to \mathcal{Y}$ is a linear map whose adjoint is denoted as $A^*$, and $\lambda>0$ is a given data.
 Here $\mathcal{X}$ and $\mathcal{Y}$ are two finite real dimensional Euclidean spaces, equipped with standard inner product $\langle\cdot,\cdot\rangle$ and $\left\|\cdot\right\|_1$ is the $L_1$ norm.

-With the development of information technology and artificial intelligence, people face great challenges in data analysis due to the high dimensional features and the large scale of datasets.
+With the development of information technology and artificial intelligence, people face great challenges in data analysis due to the high dimensional features and the large-scale datasets.
 In the low-dimensional case, where the number of features is less than the number of samples, i.e. ($p<n$), the rank lasso problem was investigated by Wang and Li in 2009 \cite{low-rank-1}, where $h(u)$ in \eqref{eq19} is given by

 and $A,\ b$ are given data defined by

 That is,